How We Treat Schizophrenia

 As one of the nation's top treatment centers for schizophrenia, Skyland Trail provides expert, evidence-based psychiatric treatment for schizophrenia and schizoaffective disorder in our mental health residential treatment and day treatment programs

-Skyland Trail has expertise in treating individuals with complex diagnoses including first episode psychosis (FEP), chronic or persistent psychosis, schizophrenia and alcohol or substance use, schizophrenia and anxiety, or schizophrenia and depression.
+Skyland Trail has expertise in treating individuals with complex diagnoses including first-episode psychosis (FEP), chronic or persistent psychosis, and when schizophrenia may be simultaneously present with other mood disorders like anxiety or depression.